serenity-rs/serenity/README.md

 see the [state's module-level documentation][state docs].

-Note that - although this documentation will try to be as up-to-date and accurate as possible - Discord hosts [official documentation][docs].
+Note that - although this documentation will try to be as up-to-date and accurate as possible - Discord hosts [official documentation][discord docs].
 If you need to be sure that some information piece is accurate, refer to their docs.

 # Dependencies